johnt1311/Olympics/README.md

 * Are female competitors from certain countries more successful than male competitors?
 * Are there countries who are "specialists" in specific events?

-All categorical analysis was performed using a K-Means analysis to determine a number of categories to analyze, and a deep neural network to perform the categorization.

-The projection analysis attempted to estimate the number of medals each country won in the 2021 Olympic games.
-We analyzed the data using a multi-factor regression model.
-The multi-factor regression model was then trained and analyzed using a random forest decision tree algorithm.
-Factors were then analyzed by their importance in the random forest model.

-### Table or visual with the most important factors ###

-### Table or visual with the least important factors ###

-We determined that binning factors such as.....

-We ran the analysis as a boosted model which resulted in....

-### insert table here ###

-Add some insights...

-### Other analysis notes ###
-Maybe look at how population growth or GDP growth has affected medal counts over the years.

-### Throw in some bar charts or pie charts ###

 ### Unique aspects of our dataset:

 Throughout the years many Olympic athletes have unfortunately been disqualified for various reasons.
 Disqualified athletes must vacate their medals which are then awarded to the competitor with the next highest finish.
 Instead of removing the disqualified athletes from our dataset, we chose to view these athletes as their own country, "DQ", to see how they compare to the field.

 During the time period we analyzed countries had been destroyed, created, renamed or merged.
 We cleaned our dataset to combine countries such as the former USSR and Russia and East Germany and West Germany.
 These countries are represented by Russia and Germany, respectively, in our dataset.

 ### Communication protocols:
 * Team members communicated through Zoom video calls and Slack messaging
 * Code and resources were reviewed by team members through screen sharing and GitHub
 * Resources and code were individually committed to team member branches and routinely reviewed and merged to main project branch.

 # Links